 Consider an Adult Dog

 So first off, I like adult dogs for homes with kids.
-And usually a good rescue organization can help people find a dog that is already actively living successfully with young children.
+And usually a good rescue organization can help people find a dog breeds that is already actively living successfully with young children.
 This makes life safer than a puppy (in my opinion).

+Many shelters also, now, temperament test dogs prior to adoption to weed out the dogs that are overly reactive, jumpers, or even food aggressive or possessive over their things.
 People think that all dogs that come from a shelter or a rescue has “problems” but their “problems” could be as simple as their owners are moving, or the dog no longer matches the color of the carpet, or for whatever reason the person just never made the dog a priority.

 When I trained Service Dogs for adults and children with disabilities, ALL of my dogs came to me as adults 2 years old(ish) and out of shelters.

 Don’t discount a dog just because it is an adult!
 Remember you miss out on potty training, and that WILD puppy stage, and you have a better idea of what you are getting when it comes to temperament.
-And, if the dog grew up with and loved children you are already half way there!
+And, if the dog grew up with and loved children you are already halfway there!

-Children are Not all Created Equal
+Children are not all Created Equal

 Not all children are created or “parented” equally!

 Unfortunately I see a lot of abuse that comes from young kids.
 And, some of them are too young to know any better; but lack of parenting skills and not teaching kids to be kind toward animals leads to aggression and bites and the ultimate euthanasia of animals.
 It also leads to emotional trauma and the disfigurement of many children.